-Arizona is 48th in the United States for per-pupil spending, and dead last for teacher pay.
-95% of Arizona families choose public education, and investing in our schools means investing in our jobs, economy, and children’s futures.
+Arizona is 48th in the United States for per-pupil spending and dead last for teacher pay.
+95% of Arizona families choose public education, so investing in our schools means investing in our jobs, economy and children’s futures.

-As a graduate of Illinois public schools, and as a mother of three children all attending public school here in Tucson, I know our district, our state and our country can do better when it comes to funding public education.
-Our students deserve better resources to prepare them for college and their future careers, and our teachers deserve fair pay for the long hours they devote to our children.
-We have a shortage of teachers in Arizona and across the country.
-Less people are entering the education field and more teachers are changing careers because of poor pay, minimal benefits and a lack of representation in our government.
+As a graduate of Illinois public schools and as a mother of three children attending public school here in Tucson, I know our district, our state and our country can do better when it comes to funding public education.
+Our students deserve better resources to prepare them for college and their future careers.
+Our teachers deserve fair pay for the long hours they devote to our children.
+We have a shortage of teachers in Arizona and across the country, as teachers are changing careers because of poor pay, minimal benefits and a lack of representation in our government.
 Arizona elementary school teachers are paid the least in the nation.
 It will take a $200 million investment to get us to 49th place for teacher pay.
-We are THAT far behind.
 The time is now to fix this problem.
-I will help fix this by listening to and advocating for teachers and support staff in LD-10 and across the state.
-I will be the voice public school teachers need in our government and I will fight for the increased salaries they deserve.
+I will help fix this by advocating for teachers and support staff in LD-10 and across the state.
+I will be the voice public school teachers need in our government, and I will fight for the increased salaries they deserve.

 As your representative, I will fight for our students, teachers and support staff.
 As a Region Lead with Save Our Schools, I fought against SB1431, the universal school voucher expansion bill.
 I will continue to work hard to ensure public education funds go to our public schools.
-I will fight for higher pay for our teachers and promote initiatives that will combat the teacher crisis and motivate educators, both seasoned professionals and those fresh out of school, to stay teaching.
-I will also fight for better resources for our students, including those that help students coming from disadvantaged backgrounds succeed and supporting initiatives that help break the school-to-prison pipeline.
-Better education and better lives for our children starts with our teachers, and I am ready to battle it out in Phoenix to make sure our students and teachers get the resources they need to teach and learn in a safe, productive and positive environment.
+I will fight for higher pay for our teachers and promote initiatives that will combat the teacher crisis and motivate educators- both seasoned professionals and those fresh out of school- to stay teaching.
+I will fight for better resources for our students, including those that help students coming from disadvantaged backgrounds, through initiatives that break the school-to-prison pipeline.
+Better education and better lives for our children start with our teachers, and I am ready to make sure our students and teachers get the resources they need to teach and learn in a safe, productive and positive environment.

 Quality Healthcare for All Arizonans